PengfanZhang/Rbec/README.md

 seqkit seq -w 0 -o testdata/reference_V5V7_nonwrapped.fasta testdata/reference_V5V7.fasta
 ```

-### Preprocess of the rawdata
+### Preprocess of the raw data

 Firstly, pair-end raw reads should be merged by using any reads merging tools:
 ```
 flash2 testdata/test_R1.fastq.gz testdata/test_R2.fastq.gz -M 250 -o test -x 0.25 -d testdata
 ```
-usearch -fastq_filter test.extendedFrags.fastq -fastqout test.extendedFrags.filtered.fastq -fastq_maxns 0 -fastq_minlen 200

-Amplicon reads should be manually filtered by excluding reads with ambiguous reads with USEARCH or a similar software before running Rbec and short reads are removed to avoid dimers.
-Following is an example of removing reads with ambiguous reads with USEARCH:
+Amplicon reads should be manually filtered by excluding short reads or reads with ambiguous bases using USEARCH or a similar software before running Rbec.
+Below  is an example using USEARCH:

 ```
 usearch -fastq_filter testdata/test.extendedFrags.fastq -fastqout testdata/test.extendedFrags.filtered.fastq -fastq_maxns 0 -fastq_minlen 200
 ```

 ### Start with Rbec

-Now, with the two files in hands, you can invoke Rbec in your R environment to explore your samples:
+With the filtered, merged raw reads FASTQ file and the reference database FASTA, you can invoke Rbec in your R environment to explore your samples:
 ```
 Rbec("testdata/test.extendedFrags.filtered.fastq", "testdata/reference_V5V7_nonwrapped.fasta", 1, 2000)
 ```